 What the ACS is Doing to Save Lives

 The American Cancer Society (ACS) saves lives by helping people stay well and get well, by finding cures, and by fighting back.
-Click on the links below to learn more about how, together with our supporters, we’re creating a world with less cancer and more birthdays.
+Click on the links below to learn more about how, together with our supporters, we’re creating a world with less cancer.

 We help people take steps to prevent cancer or detect it at its earliest, most treatable stage.
 Learn how we do this through prevention and early detection educational efforts that are helping people to stop smoking, get the right screening tests, and live healthy lifestyles.

 The American Cancer Society is here every minute of every day and night to offer free information, programs, services, and community referrals to patients, survivors, and caregivers through every step of a cancer experience – so they can focus on getting well.
 Learn more about our community programs and services and our Cancer Information Services, including our National Cancer Information Center available 24 hours a day, 7 days a week, at 1-800-227-2345 and through this Web site.